Cybersecurity

 For any Cyber Security issues or questions, please email cybersecurity@londonmet.ac.uk quoting your ticket reference number.

 Cyber crime and scamming is currently at an all time high.
-It is vital to the safety of both you and the University that we know how to spot such attacks, and it's an important issue to employers too.
+It is vital to the safety of both you and the University that we know how to spot such attacks.

-To help with this we are now providing Cybersecurity training to all students as part of your studies.
+To help with this, Cybersecurity training is available to all students as part of your studies.
 The training is provided by cybersecurity specialists Boxphish and comes in bitesize training modules that take about 5 minutes to complete.
 Each module focuses on a different cybersecurity risk area and the feedback we've received so far has been really positive:

-"Immediately after taking the training, I went to reset my social media privacy settings, and I intend to use different passwords for different accounts to prevent all my accounts from being logged into in a case of hacking."
+"Immediately after completing the training, I reset my social media privacy settings, and intend to use different passwords for different accounts to prevent all my accounts from being logged into in a case of hacking."

 "(I will) take cyber world more seriously…I didn’t think it was important until now."